DedSecInside/TorBot/README.md

   -cAll, --classifyAll  Classify all the obtained webpages using NLP module -i, --info            Info displays basic info of the scanned site` </pre>

-* NOTE: -u is a mandatory flag
+* NOTE: -u is a mandatory for crawling

 Read more about torrc here : [Torrc](https://github.com/DedSecInside/TorBoT/blob/master/Tor.md)